0xsequence/solidity-deployer/README.md

 const signer = new Wallet(privateKey);
 const tenderly = new Tenderly(tenderlyConfig);

-const deploymentFlow = new DeploymentFlow(tenderly, etherscanApiKey, signer, networkName);
+const deploymentFlow = new DeploymentFlow(tenderly, etherscanApiKey, signer);

 async function main() {
   // Deploy and verify a contract